GLOBAL MARKETS-Dollar, shares fall as U.S. government shutdown looms

 The Democrat-controlled U.S. Senate was poised to reject a Republican funding measure that would delay "Obamacare" health reforms.
 A simple majority vote was scheduled for shortly after 2 p.m. that would strip Republican amendments and send a "clean" funding bill back to the House of Representatives.

-If a funding deal was reached soon markets might recover, but a prolonged shutdown could have a major impact on the economy and consumer confidence.
+If a funding deal were reached soon, markets might recover, but a prolonged shutdown could have a major impact on the economy and consumer confidence.
 As many as 1 million U.S. federal employees could face unpaid furloughs or payless pay-days.

 "The size of the sell-off is logical given the stakes," said Nicholas Colas, chief market strategist at the ConvergEx Group in New York.

-That pattern of gains may not hold this time, given that economic growth continues to be weak.
+That precedent may not hold this time, given that economic growth continues to be weak.
 Wall Street may also be ripe for a sell-off, with the S&P near an all-time high after having escaped any sustained pullback so far this year.

-In the latest economic data, the Chicago Purchasing Managers index rose more than expected in September, climbing to a reading of 55.7 from 53 the previous month.
+Economic data showed the Chicago Purchasing Managers index rose more than expected in September, climbing to 55.7 from 53 the previous month.
 Analysts were expecting a reading of 54.

-Fears of a U.S. government shutdown supported safe-haven demand for bonds, sending benchmark yields to their lowest in seven weeks.

-U.S. government debt was on track to post its first monthly gain since April and to eke out its first quarterly rise since a year ago, according to Bank of America Merrill Lynch.

-"The best way to say what the market is doing right now is that it's pricing in a partial government shutdown," said John Herrmann, director of interest rates strategy at Mitsubishi UFJ Securities in New York.
+"The best way to say what the market is doing right now is that it's pricing in a partial government," said John Herrmann, director of interest rates strategy at Mitsubishi UFJ Securities in New York.

 Brent crude oil fell, heading for its first monthly decline since May, as the looming U.S. government shutdown clouded the outlook for demand, while tensions over Iran continued to ease.